-Websites that are registered on the federal DMCA site will have more legal authority to demand removal of copyrighted content that appears on other sites and publications.
+Registered websites on the federal DMCA site will have more legal authority to demand the removal of copyrighted content that appears on other sites and publications.

 Takedown Notice Must Contain Certain Info

-When sending a takedown notice to an offending site or other publication, the notice must contain specific information in order to be valid.
+When sending a takedown notice to an offending site or other publication, the notice must provide accurate information to be valid.

-The notice must contain a description of the content, the material infringing upon the content and its location, full contact information and a statement that the information provided is accurate.
+The notice must include a description of the content, the material infringing upon the content and its location, full contact details and a statement that the information provided is accurate.

-A statement also must be provided indicating you either own the copyright or are acting on behalf of the copyright owner and that the content has not been authorized for use, and all of the information must be signed with an electronic or physical signature.
+A statement also must be provided indicating you either own the copyright or are acting on behalf of the copyright owner and that there was no authorization for the content to be used, and all of the information must have an electronic or physical signature.